UnderscoreResearch/UnderscoreBackup/README.md

 ## Download the binary or build it from source

 Download one of the releases and unpack somewhere where you can run it.
 On Linux it is recommended to place it in `/opt/underscorebackup`.
 On Windows the installer will place the files in the `C:|Program Files\UnderscoreBackup\`.
+On either Windows or OSX simply run the installer and you will be prompted with a web page for completing the setup.

-If running on Unix you should decide if you wish to run the software as root to perform a full system backup or as a specific user.
+If running on Unix or Linux you should decide if you wish to run the software as root to perform a full system backup or as a specific user.
 Once installed simply launch the command.

     > underscorebackup interactive